 Ohtel is known for its locally sourced menu offerings, such as freshly baked goods from Pandoro some 300-odd metres down the road, and organic dairy products from Zany Zeus in Lower Hutt.

 This boutique firecracker of a hotel couldn't be more perfectly situated, right in the heart of the quirkiest spot in the capital, Cuba Street.
 Complete with mesmerising interior decor and a bloody good cocktail list, you'd forgive yourself for thinking you were on the other side of the world.

 Singaporean-owned, Naumi exudes Alice in Wonderland meets SoHo vibes.
 The wallpaper, furnishings and colour palette create the best kind of sensory overload.
 A great choice for a fun weekend away, or an urban staycation.

 Part art gallery, part eclectic collector's showroom, checking into the QT Wellington is a surreal experience.
 Situated on Cable Street opposite Te Papa museum, this swanky hotel is a treasure trove of oddities.

 Despite Wellington's fantastic hospitality scene, you're forgiven if you don't want to venture out of the hotel into the wind gusts that whip around Tory Street.
-There are three stellar options to eat and drink on site.
+There are three stellar options to eat and drink on-site.
 And it's worth noting, the French-inspired Hippopotamus restaurant does an exquisite high tea.
-This is a great activity to schedule into your next 'girls on tour' weekend away.
+This is a great activity to schedule for your next 'girls on tour' weekend away.

 THE INTREPID HOTEL, WELLINGTON